aws/aws-cdk/packages/@aws-cdk/custom-resources/README.md

 })
 ```

+### Assumed Role

+In addition to specifying an execution policy or a role that applies to all resources you can specify a role (via `assumedRole`) that should be assumed prior to issuing the sdk call.
+Remember that the role must be assumable by the lambda handler of the custom resource.

 ### Error Handling

 Every error produced by the API call is treated as is and will cause a "FAILED" response to be submitted to CloudFormation.